HOW THE ATTACK WORKS

 Perform biannual security checks to identify weaknesses, including penetration testing to simulate real-world attacks. -

-Use write-once access cards
+Use write-once access card

 Adopt RFID or smart cards that only allow data to be written once, preventing unauthorized overwriting or duplication. -